-- 1. Probationary watchmen are required to work at least one shift on each day, Monday through Friday, and shall be dispatched Monday through Friday after all hall registered watchmen have been dispatched.
-A day is a 24-hour period beginning 8:00 A.M. and ending 8:00 A.M. the following day. - Probationary watchmen shall check-in with the answering service on a daily basis between the hours of 6:00 A.M. through 11:00 A.M., and will be available for all three shifts. - 3.
-Probationary watchmen must work at all terminals and all shifts equally, pursuant to instructions given at the time of orientation. - 4.
-Probationary watchmen must call the answering service for jobs at noon in order to be dispatched. - 5.
-Probationary watchmen are to be dispatched on the basis of hours, with low man in hours to be dispatched first including those hours (minimum eight (8) hours) dispatched to but not yet worked. - 6.
-Probationary watchmen will be required to accept the job they are dispatched.
-Picking and choosing jobs is prohibited unless a watchman has an exception approved by the Joint LRC. - Probationary watchmen may make themselves available for weekend work according to the last four digits of their work number.
-Probationary watchmen shall be offered a weekend shift only when no registered watchmen are available to work a weekend shift.
+- Probationary watchmen are required to work at least one shift on each day, Monday through Friday, and shall be dispatched Monday through Friday after all hall registered watchmen have been dispatched.
+A day is a 24-hour period beginning 8:00 A.M. and ending 8:00 A.M. the following day. - 2.
+Probationary watchmen shall check-in with the answering service on a daily basis between the hours of 7:00 A.M. through 11:30 A.M., and will be available for all three shifts. - Probationary watchmen must work at all terminals and all shifts equally, pursuant to instructions given at the time of orientation. - 4.
+Probationary watchmen must call the answering service for jobs between 1:00 P.M. and 3:00 P.M. in order to be dispatched. - Probationary watchmen are to be dispatched on the basis of hours, with low man in hours to be dispatched first including those hours (minimum eight (8) hours) dispatched to but not yet worked. - Probationary watchmen will be required to accept the job they are dispatched.
+Picking and choosing jobs is prohibited unless a watchman has an exception approved by the Joint LRC. - Probationary watchmen may make themselves available for weekend work according to their work number.
+Probationary watchmen shall be offered a weekend shift only when no registered watchmen are available to work a weekend shift. - 8.
+Probationary watchmen found guilty of engaging in dishonesty